-SCOPE AND AUTHORITY II.
+II.
+SCOPE AND AUTHORITY

-- A. This Section shall govern the amendment, organization, and codification of the Law and Order Code of the Chippewa Cree Tribe.
-The rules relating to the passing of new laws or amendments to the Law and Order Code are internal CCBC procedural rules. - B. Any violation of the procedures specified in these rules shall, in and of itself, have no legal effect on any Code amendment adopted by the CCBC and shall not be construed by the CCT Court or otherwise to influence in any way the force and effect of any of the provisions of or amendments to the Code of the Chippewa Cree Tribe. - DEFINITIONS the following definitions shall apply to this Code.
-III. - A. "Amendment" means any additions, deletions or other changes to the Code, including the passage of entirely new laws, which add new titles, chapters or sections. - B. "CCBC" means the Chippewa Cree Business Committee. - C. "CCT" means the Chippewa Cree Tribe of the Rocky Boy's Indian Reservation. - D. "Code" or "CCTC" means the Law and Order Code of the Chippewa Cree Tribe. - "Committee" means the Committee of the CCBC or its successor which has been delegated by resolution the authority by the CCBC to act and/or which typically acts on the Code amendment in question. - "Committee Recording Secretary" means the Secretary of the specific Standing Committee that is proposing changes to the CCT Law and Order Code. - G. "OAG" means the Office of the Attorney General for the Chippewa Cree Tribe. - H. "RECORDING SECRETARY" means the secretary of the Chippewa Cree Business Council who is responsible for recording and filing the minutes and actions of the CCTBC.
+A. This Section shall govern the amendment, organization, and codification of the Law and Order Code of the Chippewa Cree Tribe.
+The rules relating to the passing of new laws or amendments to the Law and Order Code are internal CCBC procedural rules.

+- B. Any violation of the procedures specified in these rules shall, in and of itself, have no legal effect on any Code amendment adopted by the CCBC and shall not be construed by the CCT Court or otherwise to influence in any way the force and effect of any of the provisions of or amendments to the Code of the Chippewa Cree Tribe. - III.
+DEFINITIONS the following definitions shall apply to this Code. - A. "Amendment" means any additions, deletions or other changes to the Code, including the passage of entirely new laws, which add new titles, chapters or sections. - B. "CCBC" means the Chippewa Cree Business Committee. - C. "CCT" means the Chippewa Cree Tribe of the Rocky Boy's Indian Reservation. - D. "Code" or "CCTC" means the Law and Order Code of the Chippewa Cree Tribe. - E. "Committee" or "sub-Committee" means a sub-Committee of the CCBC that provides oversight to respective CCT programs and entities. . - F. "Committee Recording Secretary" means the Secretary of the specific sub-Committee that is proposing changes to the CCT Law and Order Code. - G. "OAG" means the Office of the Attorney General for the Chippewa Cree Tribe.